 Nine Days of Chaitra Navratri & Nine Forms of Maa Durga :

-4th day ( Friday, 16th April 2021 ) : On the fourth day of Navratri the Goddess is worshipped as 'Kushmanda'.
-It is believed that Kushmanda is the creator of the entire Universe which she has created by her laugh.
+4th day ( Tuesday, 5th April 2022 ) : On the fourth day of Navratri the Goddess is worshipped as 'Kushmanda'.
+It is believed that Kushmanda is the creator of the entire Universe which she has created by her smile.
 The universe was full of darkness, until her light spreads in all directions like rays from the sun.
-She has eight or ten hands and holds weapons, glitter, rosary, etc., in her hands.
+She has eight hands and holds weapons, glitter, rosary, etc., in her hands.

 5th day ( Wednesday, 6th April 2022 ) : On the fifth day of Navratri, Goddess is worshipped as 'Skand Mata'.
 She is actually called so because she is the Mother of Skanda, the chief warrior of the Gods army.
 She is accompanied by the Lord Skanda in his infant form.
 Skanda Mata has four arms and three eyes, holds the infant Skanda in her right upper arm and a lotus in her right hand which is slightly raised upwards.
 The left arm is in pose to grant boons with grace and she holds a lotus in left lower hand which is also raised.